-Next, we consider $\tilde{S}$ and $\tilde{C}$, the continuous limits of the shift operator $S$ and coin operator $C$.
-First, we discuss about $\tilde{S}$.
+Next, we consider $\tilde{S}$ and $\tilde{C}$, the continuum limits of the shift operator $S$ and coin operator $C$.
+First, we discuss $\tilde{S}$.
 Let $D \ (D^{-1})$ be the operator that translates the position of wavefunction to the left (right) infinitesimally.
-Using these operators, $\tilde{S}$ can be expressed
+Using these operators, $\tilde{S}$ can be expressed as